-• Part A: Plan Change Appeal Supporting Information

-This section will inform parties about the options considered prior to arriving at the preferred CDP site and rail siding layout.
-It includes assessment against regional and district plan objectives and policies.
-It records site analysis and preliminary information related to the design of infrastructure services for the CDP site.

-It is not intended that this section form part of the final CDP Framework report following appeal resolution.
-Part A is provided as a stand-alone document and includes information to resolve key gaps in the technical information about the land missing in the Plan Change hearing.

-• Part B: The CDP Framework is intended to assist resource consent applications.

-The section sets out the background to the thresholds for potential effects to maintain a baseline of character and amenity values for the surrounding environment.
+- Part A: Plan Change Appeal Supporting Information and s32AA Evaluation of changes to the Plan change proposed as a result of the appeal mediation process. - This section provides a s32AA evaluation of the options considered prior confirming a preferred CDP site and rail siding layout to support the proposed Plan Change to rezone a refined area of rural land with amendments to the Plan provisions.
+It includes assessment against regional and district plan objectives and policies. - The s32AA evaluation has been updated in January 2021, to include evaluation of the preferred changes to Plan provisions following consideration of the outcomes of this Framework Report research, including the modelled scenario effects assessment and mediation with parties to the appeal.
+The current proposed provisions are supported by the Council and the appellant as the most appropriate way to achieve the objectives of the Plan Change and the purpose of the Resource Management Act 1991 (RMA). - It records site analysis and preliminary information related to the design of infrastructure services for the CDP site. - It is not intended that this section form part of the final CDP Framework report following appeal resolution.
+Part A is provided as a stand-alone document and includes information to resolve key technical information gaps about the land missing in the Plan Change hearing. - Part B: The CDP Framework is intended to assist resource consent applications. - The section sets out the background to the thresholds for potential effects to maintain a baseline of character and amenity values for the surrounding environment.
 It provides a technical assessment of potential effects for a modelled development scenario.

-The Framework Report is intended to provide clarity for applicants seeking to establish industrial activities at the CDP site.
+The Framework report is intended to provide clarity for applicants seeking to establish industrial activities at the CDP site.
 Such applications will need to maintain this baseline environment or demonstrate that potential effects are well researched and potential adverse effects will be mitigated or avoided as far as practicable.

-Currently, the Plan Change is subject to an appeal and this report will inform proposed mediation of the issues raised.
-Following resolution of the appeal by the Environment Court, this CDP Framework report (the Framework report) will be updated as required to reflect the Court's decision.
+Currently, the Plan Change is subject to an appeal and this report will inform resolution of the issues.
+Following resolution of the appeal by the Environment Court, the Framework report will be further updated as required to reflect the Court's decision.